mariosteinbacher/cordova-plugin-deeplinks/README.md

 # Cordova Deeplinks Plugin

+**NOTE:** This is a fork of "e-imaxina/cordova-plugin-deeplinks" and got an update for the security breach of a dependency from "xml2js (0.4.23)"

 **NOTE:** This is a fork from the original cordova plugin "cordova-deeplinks" that in turn is a fork from "cordova-universal-links-plugin"

 This Cordova plugin adds support for opening an application from the browser when user clicks on the link.
 Better known as: